THEME: FOOD & DRUG SAFETY IN A CHANGING, CONNECTED WORLD

-The Africa Food Safety & Quality Summit is the ultimate premium conference and exhibition that brings together the key stakeholders from Africa and the World to focus on the latest food safety, regulatory, quality and laboratory management technologies in Africa.
+The Africa Food Safety & Quality Summit is the ultimate premium conference and exhibition that brings together the key stakeholders from Africa and the World to focus on the latest food and drug safety, regulatory, quality and laboratory management technologies in Africa.

-The Summit is aimed at professional knowledge sharing and networking between the key stakeholders and brings together African and global experts to address the most important issues in the food safety space in Africa and identify the most appropriate practices and technologies, legislations and standards.
+The Summit is aimed at professional knowledge sharing and networking between the key stakeholders and brings together African and global experts to address the most important issues in the food and drug safety space in Africa and identify the most appropriate practices and technologies, legislations and standards.

 The Summit is structured in a number of plenary sessions, panel discussions, fireside chats, break-out sessions and people-focused networking sessions that provide the delegates the best opportunities to discover the latest technology and meet peers and industry leaders in the right environment.